rundeck-plugins/rundeck-s3-log-plugin/README.md

 `endpoint`: Optional, a custom S3 compatible endpoint to use, such as `https://my-host.com/s3`

+`pathStyle`: Optional, boolean, default=False, set to True if you need to define the bucket in your S3 like endpoint URL. e.g https://<s3_like_end_point_url>/<your_bucket_name>
+ A custom way of defining buckets in your endpoint.
+Useful for non-AWS S3 like object storage technology e.g swift stack, Optums, etc.
+ Background information http://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html.
+May be useful if you have an https endpoint URL.

 You can define the configuration values in `framework.properties` by prefixing the property name with the stem:
  `framework.plugin.ExecutionFileStorage.org.rundeck.amazon-s3.`.
 Or in a project's project.properties file with the stem `project.plugin.ExecutionFileStorage.org.rundeck.amazon-s3.`.